pranav97/ckvfs/README.md

 ```make clean; make```
 4. Make a directory that will be the mount point of this fs
 ```mkdir /tmp/mountpt```
 5. A absolute path of the *configuration file* is a required command line argument for this script.
-Please paste that in the \-\-conf=<s> argument.
+Please paste that after --conf.
 ```./main -d -s -o auto_unmount /tmp/mountpt --config=/src/my_stuff/my-kvfs/kvssd_emul.conf```
 6. In another terminal you can run the tests that are in this repo
 ```bash create_dirs.bash